 \section{Numerical testing}

-The testing was performed on a 64-core Intel Xeon Phi 7210 CPU, running at $1.30\,\mathrm{GHz}$ with TurboBoost turned off, $96\,\mathrm{GiB}$ of RAM and $16\,\mathrm{GiB}$ of MCDRAM serving as the last-level cache only.
-Under 64-bit CentOS Linux 7.9.2009, the Intel oneAPI C, C++, and Fortran compilers, version 2021.2.0, and the sequential MKL library were used, with the ILP64 ABI and the Conditional Numerical Reproducibility mode set to \texttt{MKL\_CBWR\_AVX512\_MIC}.
+The testing was performed on the Intel DevCloud for oneAPI cluster with two Intel Xeon Platinum 8358 CPUs per node, each with 32 cores nominally clocked at $2.60\,\mathrm{GHz}$ but running at variable frequencies due to TurboBoost.
+Under 64-bit Linux, the Intel oneAPI C (\texttt{icc}), C++ (\texttt{icpc}), and Fortran (\texttt{ifort}) compilers, versions 2021.6.0 (for \cref{ss:5.2,ss:SM6.4}) and 2021.7.1, and the sequential MKL libraries 2022.0.1 and 2022.0.2, respectively, were used, with the ILP64 ABI and the Conditional Numerical Reproducibility mode set to \texttt{MKL\_CBWR\_AVX512\_E1}.